 Yes, I’m talking about school.

 India is a country that churns out more mathematicians and programmers than the entire population of many countries.
 Here we are brought up in believing a greater force.
-The force of Sheep-logic, What he do, I do.
-Although i have noticed a warming trend of Alternative education these days, but essentially India is a mass production company that produces computer programmers.
-I am unfortunately one of its products.
+Although I have noticed a warming trend of alternative education these days, but essentially India is a mass production company that produces computer programmers.
+I am one of its products.

-This mass production has somehow fueled our economy, its fine now, chugging along.
+This mass production has somehow fuelled our economy, it’s fine now, chugging along.
 Relentlessly.
-We are all but a democratic republic of equal rights, marred by this ridiculous policy of “Quota”.
+We are all but a democratic republic of equal rights, marred by this ridiculous policy of quota.

 Grades 1 to 7, if you are in a modestly above average school, time somehow flies with episodes of cartoons, inky hands, and un-submitted home-works.
 The real fun is just beginning.
-The Zenith of Schooling, I’d say is the 8th grade, because its such a subtle yet prolific jump from a pre adolescent, innocent, nose goo, loose knickers part of your life to something profound.
+The Zenith of schooling, I’d say is the 8th grade, because it’s such a subtle yet prolific jump from a pre adolescent, innocent, nose goo, loose knickers part of your life to something profound.
 Something invisible comes and hits you.
-Hits you hard on your head.
-Responsibility.
+Hits you hard in your head — responsibility.

 Some of us accept it and take the road that is taken, some of us don’t, we challenge civilization, we challenge the way of life, we take the road not taken.
 The former becomes an engineer, doctor, businessman and the typical.
 The latter becomes a world traveler, a blogger, a photographer, a musician and the untypical.

 I’m a computer engineer by profession, I’m a product of a society that was ruled by looters and rapists.
 I’m a denizen of a country that has been plundered of its exotic cultures.
 I don’t understand our system.